cskfanbase43606/portfolio-ts/README.md

 - `public/`: Contains public assets such as images and videos.
 - `lib/`: Contains utility/data.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-Any contributions, whether it be improvements, bug fixes, or new features, are greatly appreciated!
-Please make sure to read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) and the [Contribution Guidelines](CONTRIBUTE.md) before contributing.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.